 - Possibility of damage from passers-by or dirt, dust, and other debris

-- While cheaper than a single unit, it could be costly.
+- While cheaper than a private unit, it can still be costly.

 Pros:

-- You’re the only one with access to your unit.
+- Extra security because you’re the only one with access to where your RV is stored

 Cons: